CSW's Reversible Gas

 Determinism: 1-1 State Transitions

 The physics of the gas are deterministic.
-Therefore the states will cycle - over a v e r y l o n g period, N. From this point of view the entropy of every state is the same, log(N).
+Therefore the states will cycle - over a v e r y l o n g period, N. So from this point of view the entropy of every state is the same, log(N).